guilherme-schumann/development-documentation/README.md

 ## Introduction

-Epag Documentation is more than just a site—it’s your portal into understanding and utilizing the full spectrum of epag’s innovative solutions.
+Letpay Documentation is more than just a site—it’s your portal into understanding and utilizing the full spectrum of epag’s innovative solutions.
 Crafted with Docusaurus, this project ensures that the documentation is both robust and easily maintainable.
 With our Docker setup, you can quickly spin up the environment, allowing you to focus on exploring and integrating the API’s capabilities into your projects.

 ## Prerequisites